ArmyOfRobots/gooddog.github.io/_pages/bumble/assembly.md

 **Installing the Wifi / Bluetooth antennas**

 On the bottom of your Jetson board, attach a PCI-E Wifi module.
 I recommend to use an Intel 8265, which is very well tested and works well with the Jetson ecosystem.
-It's going to use a really tiny "U.FL" connector, and the robot body will have two antennas, one for the Wifi and one for the Bluetooth.
+It's going to use a really tiny "U.FL IPX4" connector, and the robot body will have two antennas, one for the Wifi and one for the Bluetooth.

+The [antenna connectors](https://www.amazon.com/gp/product/B07WC3GS2V/) that I used came with a hex nut, a lock nut, and a spring washer.
+Be sure to use all three of these on the top part of the case, so that your connections don't get loose over time.

 <figure>
     <img src="{{ site.baseurl | prepend: site.url }}/images/antenna_cons.jpg" />